-- any relevant house sitting or pet care experience
+- any relevant house sitting, pet care or experience

 —> Be Prompt to Apply for House Sitting Opportunities

-Many other house sitters are registered on the sites, so it helps to be prompt in applying for house sitting jobs.
+Many other potential house sitters are registered on the sites, so it helps to be prompt in applying for house sitting jobs.

-Personalize your message to homeowner-specific needs and include any relevant information.
+It’s also a good idea to personalize your message to homeowner-specific needs and include any relevant information.